Fellowship of Evangelical Bible Churches (Zine)

 We believe God established guidelines for each dimension of our lives, including marriage and family relationships.
 We affirm and celebrate loving, nurturing heterosexual marriages and the responsibility of parents to maintain family discipline within the guidelines of the Word of God (Proverbs 13:24, Hebrews 12:11, Eph.
 6:4).
 Consequently we believe that physical abuse, which generally is domestic violence, is a demonstration of selfish aggression.
 It is a sinful act.

-It is crucial that our Fellowship preach and practise the admonitions given in Colossians 3:12-15 and other related passages.
+It is crucial that our Fellowship preach and practice the admonitions given in Colossians 3:12-15 and other related passages.
 Furthermore, we must clearly re-emphasize the character-requirements for our church leaders (pastors, elders, deacons) listed in Titus 1:6-9 and 1 Timothy 3:1-13.
-Scripture leaves no room for abusive behaviour in our homes, communities and church families.
+Scripture leaves no room for abusive behavior in our homes, communities and church families.

 Individual and Corporate Responsibility